Jeff-Flores/Data-Analytics-Portfolio/README.md

 # Data-Analytics-Portfolio
 Portfolio of statistics, data analytics, and business analytics projects.

-Welcome to my data analytics and statistics portfolio.
+Hello, Welcome to my data analytics and statistics portfolio.

 I am a graduate student studying statistics with a background in Statistics and Quantitative Modeling.
 This portfolio contains selected